-The NPS-UDC directs local authorities to provide sufficient development capacity in their resource management plans for housing and business growth to meet demand.
+The NPS-UDC directs local authorities to provide sufficient development capacity in their resource management plans, supported by infrastructure, to meet demand for housing and business space.

-Sufficient development capacity is necessary for urban land and development markets to function efficiently in order to meet community needs.
-In well-functioning markets, the supply of land, housing and business space matches demand at efficient (more affordable) prices.
+Sufficient development capacity is necessary for urban land and development markets to function efficiently to meet community needs.
+In well-functioning markets the supply of land, housing and business space matches demand at efficient (more affordable) prices.

 What it requires

-The NPS-UDC contains objectives and policies that local authorities must give effect to in their resource management decisions that provide direction on:
+The NPS-UDC contains objectives and policies that local authorities must give effect to in their resource management decisions.

-Within these four, the NPS-UDC targets the more challenging requirements for urban areas experiencing the most significant growth.
+Within these four areas, the NPS-UDC targets the more challenging requirements to local authorities that have jurisdiction over urban areas experiencing the most significant growth.